NabothTieng/Sugen/AI_WORKFLOW.md

 rate-limit headroom (only 5 RPM / ~50-100 RPD free) given the pipeline easily exceeds that in a single full run.

-**5. Something you deliberately did not delegate to AI**
-> Fill in from your own local session — this needs to be a real "I did
-> this part myself and here's why" answer, not generated.